-155 As discussed in Part 2, depending on where and how they are performed, ocean alkalinity enhancement projects could have a range of harmful effects on marine ecosystems (e.g., killing certain marine organisms and stimulating the growth of others).
+As discussed in Part 2, depending on where and how they are performed, ocean alkalinity enhancement projects could have a range of harmful effects on marine ecosystems (e.g., killing certain marine organisms and stimulating the growth of others).

-The ICJ has also recognized that countries have a procedural obligation, under customary international law, to "undertake an environmental impact assessment where there is a risk that [a] proposed . . . activity may" cause "significant" transboundary environmental damage.156 There is no agreed upon definition of what constitutes "significant" damage.
-However, the International Law Commission has interpreted the term as requiring damage that is more than merely "detectable," but not necessarily "serious" or "substantial."157
+[a] proposed . . . activity may" cause "significant" transboundary environmental damage.
+There is no agreed upon definition of what constitutes "significant" damage.
+However, the International Law Commission has interpreted the term as requiring damage that is more than merely "detectable," but not necessarily "serious" or "substantial."
+[37]